Skip to main content

 Key distinction

-Zero-rated: the levy is charged at 0%, but input tax can still be claimed.
-Exempt: no charge is applied at all, and no input tax can be claimed.
+Zero-rated: the levy is charged at 0%, but input deductions can still be claimed.
+Exempt: no charge is applied at all, and no input deductions can be claimed.

 Related Articles

-Let Paid It handle the tax maths for you
+Let Paid It handle the maths for you

-Paid It automatically applies the 15% rate to every line item and shows the subtotal, tax portion, and final total — all in a SARS-compliant format.
+Paid It automatically applies the 15% rate to every line item and shows the subtotal, levy portion, and final total — all in a SARS-compliant format.
 No spreadsheet formulas needed.

 Start Free